My NTS

 Cibo Matto

-Cibo Matto was a New York City-based band formed by two Japanese women, Miho Hatori and Yuka Honda in 1994.
-Despite being based in the US rather than Japan, they have strong links with the Shibuya-kei scene in their use of sampling and mixture of trip-hop and rock, but stand out amongst other such artist for their particularly strong use of Latin and South American music.
+Cibo Matto were a New York City-based band formed by two Japanese women, Miho Hatori and Yuka Honda in 1994.
+They sample and mix trip-hop and rock in their music.
+The group also stands out amongst other such artists for their particularly strong use of Latin and South American music.
 Cibo Matto is an Italian phrase that means "crazy food".

 After working together in the noise rock band Leitoh Lychee, Miho Hatori and Yuka Honda formed Cibo Matto around 1994.
 While recording tracks for their first album, Viva!
 La Woman, they collaborated with the Jon Spencer Blues Explosion's Russell Simmons and others, on a side project called Butter 08.
 The album was released in 1996.